FangzhouTang/fangzhoutang.github.io/index.md

-## Fangzhou Tang's Pages
+## Fangzhou Tang

-You can use the [editor on GitHub](https://github.com/FangzhouTang/fangzhoutang.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Hello!
+I'm Fangzhou Tang, interested on communication, millimeter-wave technology, image processing and electromagnetic computing.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Email: fangzhou_tang@126.com

-I received my bachelor's degree in engineering from The School of Communication Engineering, Chongqing University in June 2017.Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communication, Huazhong University of Science and Technology, June 2020.At present, the main research interests are target detection, image processing and millimeter wave technology.
+I received my bachelor's degree in engineering from The School of Communication Engineering, Chongqing University(CQU) in June 2017 and Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communication, Huazhong University of Science and Technology(HUST), June 2020.
+At present, the main research interests are target detection, image processing and millimeter wave technology.

 ### Markdown